John Campbell, 4th Duke of Argyll: Marriage and children

+His wife died in childbirth in 1736.

 He acquired Coombe Bank, at Sundridge, near Sevenoaks Kent, where he commissioned Roger Morris to build a country house for him in the second quarter of the 18th century.
 The house subsequently passed on his death in 1770 to his second son Frederick.

 Military and parliamentary careers

-Campbell joined the army in 1710, becoming a Lieutenant Colonel at the age of nineteen.
+Campbell joined the British Army in 1710, becoming a lieutenant colonel at the age of 19.
 However, he soon entered the world of politics, and at the 1713 general election, he was returned unopposed as Member of Parliament (MP) for the alternating seat of Buteshire.
 At the 1715 general election, Campbell stood at Elgin Burghs.
 He was defeated in the poll, in which two rival delegates were allowed to vote, and the chairman, who was the other candidate, used his casting vote in the resulting tie to return himself.
 Campbell was returned on petition as MP for the Boroughs on 7 April 1715.
-At the 1722 general election much the same thing happened again with two rival delegates casting their votes.
+In the 1722 general election, much the same thing happened again with two rival delegates casting their votes.
 This time the petition was referred to committee and it took two years before Campbell was returned as MP on 23 January 1725.

 At the 1727 general election, Campbell succeeded his father as MP for Dunbartonshire, where he was returned unopposed in the general elections of 1734, 1741 and 1747.
 He was returned unopposed again for Dumbartonshire at the 1754 general election, and supported Newcastle's administration and voted in its defence in the division on Minorca in 1757.
 He was nominated for governor of Dumbarton castle in 1759 but became involved in the Argyll-Bute family quarrel and was appointed governor of Limerick in compensation.
 He was returned again at the 1761 general election, but succeeded to the Dukedom two days later and had to vacate his seat in the House of Commons.
 During most of his tenure as MP for Dunbartonshire, he was Groom of the Bedchamber.

 Additionally, Campbell served in the military during his tenure in Parliament—he became Colonel of the 39th Regiment of Foot (1737–1738) and the 21st Regiment of Foot (1738–1752), serving with honour in the Battle of Dettingen in 1743.

-On 12 July 1746 Campbell was the questioner of Jacobite figure Flora MacDonald for her role in aiding Charles Edward Stuart to Skye, and produced a written document of Flora's confessions.

-He rose quickly up the ranks, becoming a brigadier general in 1743, major general in 1744, and lieutenant general in 1747; he became colonel of the North British Dragoons in 1752, a position he held until his death.
+On 12 July 1746, Campbell was the interrogator of Flora MacDonald, a Jacobite who aided Charles Edward Stuart's escape to Skye, and produced a written document of MacDonald's confessions.
+He rose quickly up the ranks, becoming a brigadier general in 1743, major general in 1744, and lieutenant general in 1747; he became colonel of the Royal North British Dragoons in 1752, a position he held until his death.